ni/systemlink-client-docs/examples/asset/utilization/README.md

 -----------------

 This example tracks utilization for assets present in the current system.
-The utilizations are stored localy and once a connection to the SystemLink Server is established, the utilization data is synchronized.
+The utilization data is stored locally.
+Once a connection to the SystemLink Server is established, the utilization data is synchronized.

 ### Starting and Ending Asset Utilization

 To start tracking asset utilization, the `StartUtilization` method on the `AssetUtilizationStore` needs to be called.
-It returns an `IStartedUtilization` which represents a started utilization session.
+It returns an `IStartedUtilization`, which represents a started utilization session.
 To end an ongoing asset utilization, the `IStartedUtilization` needs to be disposed.

 ### Heartbeats